Mike Echols (gridiron football)

-Early years
+Early life

 Echols was born on October 13, 1978, in Youngstown, Ohio.
 He has type 1 diabetes and requires the use of insulin.
 He attended Ursuline High School in Youngstown, where he was named third-team All-State.
 In his senior season, he recorded ten interceptions.
 He also played wide receiver for the football team, recording 25 receptions for 558 yards in his career.
 A member of the basketball team, he was a freshman when the team won the state title.

 As a freshman at Wisconsin in 1997, Echols was redshirted, but in 1998, he entered week one of the season as a starting cornerback opposite fellow redshirt freshman Jamar Fletcher.
 Against Purdue on October 11, he intercepted quarterback Drew Brees in the end zone, ending their first drive of the game.
 Wisconsin won 31–24.
 He finished the season with three interceptions.
 In 1999, he started the season off poorly, being beat for touchdowns often; however, as the season progressed, his performances improved.
 During the season, he intercepted just one pass.
 Before his junior season in 2000, Echols and 25 of his teammates were suspended for the start of the season by the National Collegiate Athletic Association (NCAA) for receiving unadvertised discounts at a shoe store.
 He served his one-game suspension during week two of the season, in which Wisconsin won 27–23 against Oregon.
 On November 4, against Minnesota, he intercepted a pass and returned it 56 yards for a touchdown.
 He finished the season with five total interceptions, as well as a fumble recovery.
 Echols also set a school record with 25 pass deflections.
 He was named second–team All–Big Ten Conference for his performances that season.
 Entering 2001, Echols became the only returning member of Wisconsin's secondary after the other players either graduated or declared for the 2001 NFL draft.
 In an interview about the team, secondary coach Todd Bradford said that Echols, "is probably as good a tackling defensive back as there is in the country."
 On September 27, after Wisconsin lost to Oregon early in the month, Oregon's quarterback Joey Harrington, in a diary for ESPN.com, stated that Echols, "is one of the best corners I have ever played against.
 He was very impressive."
 He finished his senior season at Wisconsin with three interceptions.
 He graduated in 2002 with a degree in behavioral science and law.